Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ### Column Template

-It is possible providing custom column/cell template that may contain other Angular components or HTML elmements:
+It is possible to provide custom column/cell template that may contain other Angular components or HTML elements:

 Every cell in the DataTable component is bound to the dynamic data context containing the following properties: